IBM-Cloud/openshift4-lab/workshop/README.md

 ## Command Lines

-This diagram gives you an overview of the task, services and main command lines you will be using during the lab.
+This diagram gives you an overview of the services and main command lines you will be using during the lab.

 ![cli](./assets/command-lines.png)